Desempenho socioambiental de fornecedores

 |

-KLABIN KNOWLEDGE TRAIL: remotely, suppliers participate in an educational program focused on climate change practices and emission management |
+KLABIN KNOWLEDGE PATHWAY: Suppliers participate in an online educational program about climate change and emissions management. |

 |